 Summary: The Applicant made an access request to Alberta Energy (the Public Body) for records related to curriculum development involving Inside Education.
-The request specified "all records related to any collaboration with Inside Education to review, develop, and distribute curriculum/teaching materials.
-It also includes, but is not limited to, all inter-departmental communications related to this curriculum."
+The request specified all records "related to all communications between the department and anyone representing Inside Education."
 The Applicant requested a fee waiver with the access request, on the grounds that the records relate to a matter of public interest (section 93(4)(b)).